If you’re going keto, you might experience the dreaded “keto flu.” Here are some tips on how to avoid it!

 Reducing the Overall Effects of the Keto Flu

 When you want to avoid the Keto Flu, there are some things you can do.
 The first step is ensuring you are getting enough electrolytes in your body.
 Also, make sure you’re getting extra salt in your system.
-To help both of these situations, you can drink broth.
-Consider also taking magnesium to help ensure you’re getting the proper minerals your body needs to function at its best.

 When it comes to the Keto Flu, make sure you know what the symptoms are and watch for them.
 Getting your body off excess carbs is such a good thing for you to do.
 While it’s not always the easiest at first, it will get easier over time.